 In exceptional circumstances, where applicants can show that they have qualifications or experience or both that demonstrate that they have knowledge and capabilities equivalent to those possessed by holders of the qualifications listed above, they may be admitted with a dispensation from the requirement to possess those qualifications.

 Applications will also be considered from potential candidates who wish to seek accreditation for their prior experiential learning or earlier qualifications.
 Applicants with prior certificated or experiential learning who make the case in writing with appropriate supporting documents may be admitted with exemption from or credit for, up to two-thirds of the credit value of the Brookes Postgraduate award (see programme regulations).

-The Project Managers are available to students during the application process.
-Students are encouraged to email the Project Managers at email@example.com or firstname.lastname@example.org any questions during the application process.
+The Project Managers are available to help students during the application process.
+Students are encouraged to email the Project Managers at email@example.com or firstname.lastname@example.org with any questions.

-All applicants are required to apply online through UK Pass.
+All applicants are required to apply online through the UK Pass.
 Students must complete all required fields and uploads prior to submission.
-More information on the application process are available at: http://architecture.brookes.ac.uk/research/cendep
+More information on the application process is available at: http://architecture.brookes.ac.uk/research/cendep.

-The primary responsibility of the Project Managers is to ensure that admitted students can enroll and continuing students can complete their courses of study.
 UNITAR and OBU support a comprehensive programme of student financial assistance based on need and merit.
-UNITAR and OBU are committed to transparency, fairness, and efficiency in communicating costs associated with the programme.
+While awarding scholarships and providing financial aid, UNITAR and OBU are committed to the highest standards of transparency, and fairness.

 We welcome students’ inquiries about: